linhdnguyen23/Archive/README.md

 ]
 ```

+As this is a group project, we are using github classroom group project repositories.
+You are responsible for joining your teammates on the github group project page.
+The fact that you're reading this document means that you've already received the link we sent that enables you to join your group project.

 ## Choosing a Winner

 The zombies in Marketing are awaiting your submissions.
 Here's how they will score your work: